seanhussey/weekly_builder/README.markdown

     @events = Event.find(:all, :conditions => ['starts_at between ? and ?', @start_date, @start_date + 7])

 The event model only requires 2 attributes: starts_at:datetime and ends_at:datetime to calculate width and position on the calendar.
 In my demo app I ask the user for one date/time (starts_at) and estimated time to complete (for example 2hrs), it then calculates ends_at after it is submitted.

+UPDATE: Added a truncate_width method so that long event names are truncated in proportion to the width of the event, this is passed through the week block with |truncate|.

 ### Options available: